FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-02-01-consuming-a-rest-api-with-angular-http-service-in-typescript.md

 { provide: HTTP_INTERCEPTORS, useClass: CustomInterceptor, multi: true },
 ```

-This dataservice gets the configuration we just did and the HTTP-Service via DI.
+This dataservice gets the configuration we did and the HTTP-Service via DI.
 We included it over the new module-loading-syntax.

 It is also important to tell the http-calls which header to use.
 "Application/Json" in this case.
 We are doing this via an interceptor and the new HttpClientModule.